openstack/taskflow/doc/source/persistence.rst

 Overview
 ========

-In order to be able to recieve inputs and create outputs from atoms (or other engine processes) in a fault-tolerant way, there is a need to be able to place what atoms output in some kind of location where it can be re-used by other atoms (or used for other purposes).
-To accomodate this type of usage taskflow provides an abstraction (provided by pluggable `stevedore`_ backends) that is similar in concept to a running programs *memory*.
+In order to be able to receive inputs and create outputs from atoms (or other engine processes) in a fault-tolerant way, there is a need to be able to place what atoms output in some kind of location where it can be re-used by other atoms (or used for other purposes).
+To accommodate this type of usage taskflow provides an abstraction (provided by pluggable `stevedore`_ backends) that is similar in concept to a running programs *memory*.